This article reports continuing progress toward New Zealand's new Patents Act.

 - Benefit of the doubt to be replaced by a balance of probabilities approach when deciding whether to grant a patent.

-- Introduction of an Experimental Use Exception: "It is not an infringement to do an act for experimental purposes relating to the subject matter of an invention (which includes determining how the invention works, its scope, or the validity of the claims, or seeking an improvement of the invention) if that act does not unreasonably conflict with normal exploitation of the invention".
+- Introduction of an Experimental Use Exception: "It is not an infringement to do an act for experimental purposes relating to the 'subject matter' of an invention if that act does not unreasonably conflict with normal exploitation of the invention".

 - The disclosure requirements for a micro-organism can be met by depositing a specimen in a recognised depositary.